allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

 2. Handling 3D segmentation images
 3. Parallelizing frame processing
 4. Grouping datasets into collections
-5. Handling common arguments for processing scripts
+5. Handling common arguments/options for processing scripts

 All of these scripts are available in the [`bin/example_scripts` directory](../colorizer_data/bin/example_scripts/).